Creating a healthier, better connected Gippsland.

 We operate in a financially sustainable manner, with strong governance and staff who are capable, engaged and well led.

-People can access services easily, especially where gaps exist and in hard to
+People can access services at the right time and in the right place, especially where gaps exist and in hard to reach locations.

 we will achieve our objectives through: